-- Predator: According to Expanded Universe and Word of God, the titular alien hunters enjoy hunting humans because, despite our inferior physiology and technology, we're ingenious survivors and we're not bound by rigid codes of honour; basically Weak, but Skilled plus Combat Pragmatist.
-In expanded material, they especially value two different species as prey: "Pyode Amedah", which is "Soft Meat" and refers to us, and "Kainde Amedah", which means "Hard Meat" and refers to the Xenomorphs.
-In other words, a race of super-strong, armed-to-the-teeth Proud Warrior Race Guys have arguments about whether or not we're more entertaining quarry than a race of Lightning Bruiser bug monsters with acid for blood.
+- Predator: According to Expanded Universe and Word of God, the titular alien hunters enjoy hunting humans because, despite our inferior physiology and technology, we're ingenious survivors and we're not bound by rigid codes of honour.
+In expanded material, they especially value two different species as prey: "Pyode Amedha", which is "Soft Meat" and refers to us, and "Kainde Amedha", which means "Hard Meat" and refers to the Xenomorphs.
+In other words, a race of super-strong, armed-to-the-teeth Proud Warrior Race Guys have arguments about whether or not we're more entertaining quarry than a race of Lightning Bruiser bug monsters with acid for blood, simply because cheating is our bread and butter.
 Makes you proud in a weird way, doesn't it?

 - In Hothouse by Brian W. Aldiss, humanity is just barely surviving, but considering that the only other known animals left are highly evolved insects, that's impressive.

-- In Doctor Who the human race not only outlasts the planet Earth, but manages to survive until the end of the Universe.
-Unfortunately things went downhill after that.
+- Doctor Who: The human race not only outlasts the planet Earth, but manages to survive until the end of the Universe.
+Unfortunately, things go downhill after that.

 - Successfully beating the entirety of any Survival Horror game.